wazuh/wazuh-documentation/source/getting-started/index.rst

 Quickstart
 ^^^^^^^^^^

-The :ref:`Wazuh quickstart <quickstart>` allows you to easily install all the central components on the same host using the unattended installation script.
+The :ref:`Wazuh quickstart <quickstart>` lets you install all the central components on the same host using the unattended installation script.
 By running the automated script, you install and configure the Wazuh in just a few minutes.

 The unattended installation will help you deploy Wazuh as an all-in-one, running all the central components in the same system.